unm-historiography/2018-spring/20th Century Summaries/jerome-summary.md

 9

-1. Highlighted words and phrases to emphasis key points in each bulletin.
+1. Bolded words and phrases to emphasis key points in each bulletin.